Gyanreyer/tempeh-parser/README.md

 #### Async Iterator

 An `HTMLParseResult` instance can also be used as an async iterator to process parsed nodes as they stream in.
+A streamed node will be over type `StreamedTmphNode`.
+This is notable because element nodes will be of type `StreamedTmphElementNode` which will have a `childStream` to allow further streaming child nodes as opposed to a final baked `children` array.
+This provides the ability to recursively process nodes at all levels of the tree as they stream in.

 ```ts
 const parser = new HTMLParser();